Have you ever been part of a toxic work environment? Did you feel like your higher-ups...read more

-Make a list of what you feel confident about – Re-read your list to keep reinforcing your strengths.
+Re-read your list to keep reinforcing your strengths.

 If you can spend some time doing things that make you feel good about yourself you will see immediate benefits.
 Things that have worked for others include taking regular exercise, spending time with people who make you feel good about yourself, learning something new.

-Put yourself in the position of someone who believes in you – Think about how this person would describe you.
+Think about how this person would describe you.
 What would they say were your strengths?
 What do they admire about you?

 Rebuilding confidence can be a slow process, but every small step that you take will accumulate over time until you are ready for your return to work.